yxjdarren/yxjdarren.github.io/index.md

 ## About Me

+I am currently an Associate Professor at the Faculty of Information Engineering and Automation, Kunming University of Science and Technology.

-I am a Ph.D. candidate in the Vision Group, Lab of Machine Learning and Data Mining, Tianjin University (TJU), advised by Prof. Pengfei Zhu, Prof. Qinghua Hu and Assoc.
+I received my Ph.D. degree in 2025 from the Vision Group, Lab of Machine Learning and Data Mining, Tianjin University (TJU), under the supervision of Prof. Pengfei Zhu, Prof. Qinghua Hu, and Assoc.
 Prof. Yu Wang.

-Prior to attending TJU, I obtained my B.Sc. degree and M.Sc. degree from North China Electric Power University (NCEPU) and China University of Petroleum (East China) (UPC) in 2018 and 2021, respectively.
+Prior to that, I obtained my B.Sc. degree and M.Sc. degree from North China Electric Power University (NCEPU) and China University of Petroleum (East China) (UPC) in 2018 and 2021, respectively.

 ## Research Interests